xvyy/xvyy.github.io/about.md

 ---
+bg: "owl.jpg"
-layout: post
+layout: page
-title: About me
+title: "About"
+crawlertitle: "Why and how this blog was created"
 permalink: /about/
+summary: "About this blog"
+active: about
 ---

 * content